atlas by clearpeople

 Knowledge management challenges and constraints

-No matter how robust a KM system may be, any organisation is going to encounter challenges as they aim to keep their knowledge management up-to-date and efficient.
+No matter how robust a KM system may be, any organization is going to encounter challenges as they aim to keep their knowledge management up-to-date and efficient.
 A lack of employee collaboration, inadequate resources, as well as financial constraints can all pose a problem:

 Inadequate collaboration